The Shared Journey: “Mobile City” with Adam Jędrzejewski

 For this edition of The Shared Journey, we sat down with Adam Jędrzejewski the Founder and CEO of Mobilne Miasto, the one and only association in Poland driving the domestic shared mobility market, to hear his insights on why carsharing is growing in Poland & how to stay ahead of the game with his take on the key ingredients for carsharing success.

-1/ Can you introduce yourself and share your vision of carsharing?
+1/ Can you introduce yourself and share your vision of successful carsharing?

 After taking part in shared mobility projects myself, approx. 2 years ago I created an association called “Mobilne Miasto”, which translates into “Mobile City”.
 It is the only such association in Poland driving the domestic shared mobility market via thought leadership, public affairs and business intelligence.
 Our goal is to bring shared mobility to a bigger scale and our vision is less congested and polluted cities with more space devoted to people, not privately-owned cars parked 95% of the time.